ONSgeo/sdg-15-1-1/README.md

 [Further detail on requirements for SGG 15.1.1 as specified by the UN.](https://unstats.un.org/sdgs/metadata/files/Metadata-15-01-01.pdf)

+### Methodology

+1. A new geo-dataframe is created from the "Woodland" column of forest geo-dataframe.

+2. Standard area measurements (dataframe) are merged with administrative boundaries (geo-dataframe) on a shared column, creating a new geo-dataframe with spatial context to standard area measurements.
+The shared column is calculated automatically and is likely to be area name or code.

+3. A spatial join is conducted between this new geo-dataframe and woodland geo-dataframe.
+The resultant geo-dataframe contains information on how much total land there is within an administrative boundary, and how much forest cover w=there is within that same boundary.
+It also retains it's geometry column and can be plotted.

+4. ((area covered by woodland / total land area) *100) yields the forest area as a percentage of total land area.

+### Outputs

 ### Previously used data sources

 Great Britain (forest cover): Forest Research Open Data.